chromaui/chromatic-docs/jenkins.md

 For extra security you'll need to configure your own environment variables.

 <div class="aside">
-See the official Jenkins <a href="https://www.jenkins.io/doc/book/pipeline/jenkinsfile/#using-environment-variables">documentation</a> for more context.
+See the official Jenkins <a href="https://www.jenkins.io/doc/book/pipeline/jenkinsfile/#using-environment-variables"> environment variables documentation</a> for more context.
 </div>

-### Branch protection
+### Run Chromatic on specific branches

-If you need to customize your pipeline to run on specific branches, you can do so.
-Change your `Jenkinsfile` to the following:
+If you need to customize your workflow to run Chromatic on specific branches, adjust your `Jenkinsfile` like so:

 ```groovy
 pipeline {